innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Git Host Repository Setup**

-    Set up a Git repository on GitHub, if there isn't one already.
+    Set up a Git repository on GitLab, if there isn't one already.
 The regulatory documents will be stored in the same repository as the source code.

-    Configure GitHub to disable [forced pushes](https://git-scm.com/docs/git-push#Documentation/git-push.txt--f).
+    Configure GitLab to disable [forced pushes](https://git-scm.com/docs/git-push#Documentation/git-push.txt--f).
 This ensures user's can't overwrite the project history.

-    Configure GitHub to only accept [signed commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
+    Configure GitLab to only accept [signed commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
 Signed commits ensure that code changes can be tracked back to the person who made the changes.

-    Configure GitHub to require pull-request reviews as appropriate.
+    Configure GitLab to require pull-request reviews as appropriate.
 Consider using the CODEOWNERS file to ensure the proper reviewers review changes to particular files.
 E.g., perhaps the project lead will be the code owner of the software plan.

     Create the following issue labels: